by Sebastian R Fama

 Cafeteria Catholics have a tendency to misrepresent the teachings they oppose.
 Whether this is done on purpose or as a result of a misunderstanding I cannot judge.
 But the effect is the same.
 Godís commands are ignored.
 It is not unusual for them to state their opposition to a particular teaching and then claim that Jesus would agree.
 This is done even when the very teaching they oppose was spelled out by Jesus Himself.

-Cafeteria Catholics very often choose the path of least resistance.
-This is done by accepting cultural norms even when they are opposed to the faith.
+Cafeteria Catholics are prone to choosing the path of least resistance.
+They will often follow cultural norms even when those norms are opposed to the faith.
 They donít want to be seen as being out of step with society.
-They forget that Jesus did that very thing.
-He challenged the culture of His day and called us all to a higher standard.
-As Christians we are called to do the same.
-When Christians take their lead from the culture the results can be tragic.
+They forget that Jesus challenged the customs of His day.
+They forget that as Christians we are called to do the same.
+And they forget that when we take our direction from the culture the results can be tragic.

 Some Cafeteria Catholics try to justify their non-acceptance of certain Church teachings by pointing to the writings of dissenting theologians.
 Theologians can help us to better understand our faith.
 But they have no authority.
 Whenever they find themselves opposed to Rome they have effectively abandoned their calling.